Is it Less Expensive to Buy Louis Vuitton in France?

 Because staff is extraordinarily busy, try to know in advance which Louis Vuitton handbag, wallet, and/or accessories you intend to buy.
 There isn’t really time or staff bandwidth for you to labor over a decision.
 You will be rushed and there is nothing worse than buyer’s remorse on a big purchase.

 I would highly recommend calling a Louis Vuitton store in Paris to get stock and pricing information to help expedite your decision.
-I had my Louis Vuitton wallet stolen in Venice (by a gypsy on the ferry, no less) on my most recent Europe trip.
+I had my Louis Vuitton wallet stolen in Venice (by a pickpocket on the ferry, no less) on my most recent Europe trip.
 When I arrived to Paris, I was able to access the Louis Vuitton’s U.S. site to see pricing in USD.
 I called the Avenue Montaigne store to ask if they had the Zippy Wallet.
 A staff member answered the phone right away, checked stock and happily gave me a price within minutes.
 It was an easy phone call to make so do not hesitate to call one of the stores.
 This way, you can estimate what your savings will be (in my case, it was about 30% on the wallet).

 Bring your passport to the store.
 Otherwise, you will not be eligible for the VAT (value-added tax) refund.